Mtbred/esp32brewkettle/README.md

 ## Usage notes
 Font files must be present in /config volume to be able to properly load them for the screen.
-All components except the XLR plug receptacle (uses M3) are mounted using M2 screws and nuts.
-I used an additional nut to offset the screen away from the case.

 ## Future Plans/Known issues
 - Convert to MQTT/NodeRed/InfluxDB/Grafana stack for data polling and management